haddocking/haddock3/docs/continuing_runs.md

 several ways users can continue or expand previous runs.
 The index below lists those possibilities:

-1. Restart a previous run from a given step
-1. Expanding a previous run from a given step
-1. Editing and extending a previous run from a given step
+1. Restart, editing, and extending a previous run from a given step
 1. Copy a run to a new folder
 1. Extend a run with new modules
 1. Use a single step as a starting point for a new run
 1. Final considerations

-# Restart a previous run from a given step
+# Restart, editing, and extending a previous run from a given step

 This option allows you to restart a run from a specific step.
 It is useful when you want to repeat part of the run or to continue a broken run without needing to rerun all successful steps.

 Let's imagine you execute a run with six steps (modules).